BGP-QNM-FITS/bgp_qnm_content/docs/_build/html/_sources/index.rst.txt

 ============================================

-This website contains links (on the left) to the mode content and amplitude stabilities of various target modes at a range of start times from each of the 13 simulations in the SXS CCE catalog.
+This website contains links (on the left) to the mode content and amplitude stabilities of various target modes at a range of start times for each of the 13 publicly available Cauchy characteristic evolved (CCE) NR simulations provided by SXS (see `Moxon+ 2020 for more details on CCE <https://arxiv.org/abs/2007.01339>`_).

+The simulations can be accessed `here <https://data.black-holes.org/waveforms/extcce_catalog.html>`_.

 Each page also contains fits, residuals, and a comparison of the mass and spin posteriors to models which do not dynamically remove QNMs at each t0.

+The code used to produce the analyses and figures on this website is available `here <https://github.com/BGP-QNM-FITS/bgp_qnm_content>`_.

 .. toctree::
    :maxdepth: 2